Beryllium nitride

-Beryllium nitride, Be_{3}N_{2}, is a nitride of beryllium.
-It can be prepared from the elements at high temperature (1100–1500 °C); unlike beryllium azide or BeN_{6}, it decomposes in vacuum into beryllium and nitrogen.
+Beryllium nitride, Be3N2, is a nitride of beryllium.
+It can be prepared from the elements at high temperature (1100-1500 C); unlike beryllium azide or BeN6, it decomposes in vacuum into beryllium and nitrogen.
 It is readily hydrolysed forming beryllium hydroxide and ammonia.
-It has two polymorphic forms cubic α-Be_{3}N_{2} with a defect anti-fluorite structure, and hexagonal β-Be_{3}N_{2}.
-It reacts with silicon nitride, Si_{3}N_{4} in a stream of ammonia at 1800–1900 °C to form BeSiN_{2}.
+It has two polymorphic forms: cubic α\sBe3N2 with a defect anti-fluorite structure, and hexagonal β\sBe3N2.
+It reacts with silicon nitride, Si3N4 in a stream of ammonia at 1800-1900 C to form BeSiN2.

 Preparation

-Beryllium nitride is prepared by heating beryllium metal powder with dry nitrogen in an oxygen-free atmosphere in temperatures between 700 and 1400 °C.
+Beryllium nitride is prepared by heating beryllium metal powder with dry nitrogen in an oxygen-free atmosphere at temperatures between 700 and 1400 C: